DMASCoreDeclan/PRD-PP4-Blog/README.md

     - Create a post with a Title*, Category*, Image, Content* and Excerpt
     - Upon submittal of a post they get a "Post created!" success message and are redirected to the post_detail of the post they created.
     - The post is written to the Post Model with the username, slug, and status of *draft*.
 Just like the original, the Admin must approve it so that he retains control of the content of the site while allowing Users the opportunity for greater participation.
-    - once PUBLISHED, the User who created it can no longer Like their own Post, instead they can Delete/Edit their post
+    - Once a Post is PUBLISHED, the User who created it can no longer Like, instead they can Delete/Edit their post
     - In the Profile page users can now:
         1. Create/Update their: Username, Email, FirstName, LastName and profile picture
         1. View a list of Posts that they have Liked and can Unlike